beibeizheng/go2cnz/README.md

 ## Open the index.html as home page.

-- From the nav bar jump to different page.
+From the nav bar jump to different page.

--Content of the main page：
+- Content of the main page：
 <img width="1237" alt="image" src="https://github.com/beibeizheng/go2cnz/assets/92712957/634a7217-7901-4ac1-a14f-dc017967734b">

 - The Stewart Island Page